aha-develop/testrail-aha/README.md

 - `Tests tab (on features/reqs)` - Manages automatic syncing of TestRail data, allows linking of test cases and tests and creation of new test cases.
 - `Tests tab (on sprints)` - Manages automatic syncing and allows linking test runs to sprints.
-- `TestRail Connection page` - Allows for finer-grained control of TestRail data sync, such as loading new projects and suites.
+- `TestRail connection page` - Allows for finer-grained control of TestRail data sync, such as loading new projects and suites.
 Under the 'Work' menu item.
 - `Sync events` - The 10 syncing events are called by the connection page and auto-sync to fetch data from TestRail
 - `Create Test Case event` - Calls the TestRail API to create new test cases